UltimateCoder00/Makers-Society/README.md

 ### Voting

-Type the relevant ProposalId number into the box then select For or Against, depending on your stance.
+Type the relevant ProposalId number into the box, then select *For* or *Against*, depending on your stance.

 ## Acknowledgements